FaiLuReH3Ro/ibm-da-capstone-py/README.md

 ### Tableau Dashboard

+I applied dashboard creation skills to create a shareable and interactive dashboard with Tableau.
+Users can easily explore and find information about the current technology usage, future usage, and survey demographics.

 [Survey Results Dashboard](https://public.tableau.com/views/SurveyResultsDashboard_17555489432820/CurrentTechnologyUsage?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

 ### Plotly Dash Dashboard

+As a bonus project, I decided to create a dashboard with the Dash framework from scratch.
+I applied Python programming with the Plotly library to create an interactive dashboard in the form of a live web application.
+Similar to the Tableau dashboard, it contains charts about current technology trends, future trends, and demographics.

 [Stack Overflow Survey Dashboard](https://github.com/FaiLuReH3Ro/dev-survey-dashboard)

 <h2 id = 'presenting'>Data Presenting</h2>

+This section marks the final step of the process.
+After creating the dashboards and uncovering insights on the top technologies, I will make a report highlighting my findings and implications.
+Using data-driven insights and predictive analysis, I aim to help organizations focus on investing in the popular programming languages, databases, and tools.

 [Developer Survey Presentation repository](https://github.com/FaiLuReH3Ro/dev-survey-presentation)